The Tempest Tours Team

 Gary has worked for the City Emergency Management Agency for 17 years within the Department of Public Safety.
 Coordinating of all phases of Emergency Management Prevention, Preparedness, Response, Recovery, and Mitigation.
 Vice-President and Deputy Commander of the Missouri Disaster Response System and President of the Greater St. Louis Critical Incident Stress Management Team.

-Chris started chasing with Tempest Tours in 2013 with his Dad (Steve Pekich).
-As an avid surfer, he have always been interested in the weather.
-Chris was a lifeguard and Red Cross First Aid.
-He is also CPR certified.
-After his first trip with Tempest and seeing the El Reno tornado, he became hooked on severe weather.
-He currently lives in Los Angeles and works as a substitute teacher and real estate agent.
+Chris began storm chasing with Tempest Tours in 2013 with his Dad (Steve Pekich, a current guide with Tempest).
+Chris has always had an interest in severe weather.
+His first trip with Tempest was in 2013, the year of the El Reno tornado when he became hooked.
+He currently lives in Los Angeles and works as a teacher and real estate agent.